Orange County, North Carolina: Colonial period and Revolutionary War

 Governor William Tryon's conspicuous consumption in the construction of a new governor's mansion at New Bern fueled resentment of the movement's members.
 As the western districts were under-represented in the colonial legislature, the farmers could not obtain redress by legislative means.
 Ultimately, the frustrated farmers took to arms and closed the court in Hillsborough, dragging those they saw as corrupt officials through the streets and cracking the church bell.
 Tryon sent troops from his militia to the region, and defeated the Regulators at the Battle of Alamance in May 1771.
 Several trials were held after the war, resulting in the hanging of six Regulators at Hillsborough on June 19, 1771.

 Hillsborough was used as the home of the North Carolina state legislature during the American Revolution.
 Hillsborough served as a military base by British General Charles Cornwallis in late February 1781.
 The United States Constitution, drafted in 1787, was controversial in North Carolina.
-Delegate meetings at Hillsboro in July 1788 initially voted to reject it for antifederalist reasons.
+Delegate meetings at Hillsboro in July 1788 initially voted to reject it for Anti-Federalist reasons.
 They were persuaded to change their minds partly by the strenuous efforts of James Iredell and William Davie and partly by the prospect of adding a Bill of Rights.
 The Constitution was later ratified by North Carolina at a convention in Fayetteville.

 William Hooper, a signer of the Declaration of Independence, was buried in the Presbyterian Church cemetery in October 1790.
 His remains were later reinterred at Guilford Courthouse Military Battlefield.
 His original gravestone remains in the town cemetery.

-Several large plantations were located in this country in the colonial and antebellum periods, including Green Hill, Ayr Mount, Moorefields, The Elms, Sans Souci, Riverland, Alexander Hogan Plantation, and the Patterson Plantation.
+Several large plantations were located in this county in the colonial and antebellum periods, including Green Hill, Ayr Mount, Moorefields, The Elms, Sans Souci, Riverland, Alexander Hogan Plantation, and the Patterson Plantation.